-“You have to start thinking about not just one facility or the types of plants you’re growing, but how those facilities interact with the environment.
-What are the inputs that go into it?
+“You have to start thinking about not just one facility or the types of plants you’re growing, but how those facilities interact with the environment,” said John Reich, director at Precision Indoor Plants (PIP) and a scientific program director at the Foundation for Food & Agriculture Research (FFAR).
+“What are the inputs that go into it?
 Can they be renewable?
 Where do they come from?
 Do they participate in a circular economy?”

 “The cost of conventional agriculture is only going to go up.
 If you think about unstable weather conditions, the cost of labor, the cost of land, water — all of these things are never going to go down,” Koga said.
 “Vertical farming is only going to become more efficient over the years.
 So there will come an inflection point.”